 Contact Us At 816-506-0905

-Here, in the Midwest, termites are beyond an annoying pest.
+Here, in Kansas City, and really the entire Midwest, termites are beyond an annoying pest, they are potential home destroyers.
 Engineering News-Record (ENR), a construction industry trade journal, estimates that the cost to U.S. homeowners, annually reaches roughly $3.12 billion (citation).

-At GeoInspections we want to help you identify the problem before it costs you more money in repairs, that’s why we offer professional termite inspection in the entire KC metro.
+At GeoInspections we want to help you identify the problem before it costs you more money in repairs, that’s why we offer professional termite inspection in Kansas City, Overland Park, Lenexa, Shawnee, Leawood, Olathe, Blue Springs, Lee’s Summit, MO and the entire KC metro.

 Termites can be a devastating situation to a home owner.
 The majority of the termite activity that goes on is unseen by the untrained eye.
 It can also absolutely be a deal breaker in a real estate transaction!
 Termites in Kansas City can also perhaps not be a problem at all if found and dealt with beforehand.